ProsperWorks/redis-ick/README.md

 Commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) has a
 different technical meaning than what Ick does.
 Unfortunately I can't find a better name for this very common failsafe queue pattern.
-I suppose we could the Redis sorted set as the coordinator and the consumer process as the (single) participant node and, generously, Two-Phase Commit might be taken to describe Ick.
+I suppose we could think of the Redis sorted set as the coordinator and the consumer process as the (single) participant node and, generously, Two-Phase Commit might be taken to describe Ick.